lepotatoguy/bracu-cgpa-module/README.md

 BracU CGPA Module is a Python library for easier calculation of CGPA in BRACU.

-Developed by Joyanta J. Mondal from BracU (c) 2021
+Developed by Joyanta J. Mondal from BracU (C) 2021

 Email: hello@joyantamondal.com